-No secondary data is available on ambient air quality of the city, however considering activity and transport level in the city, the ambient air quality of the city is largely expected to be within the prescribed National Ambient Air Quality Standards.
 None of the project area involves forest land, or is located close to any ecologically sensitive areas.
 No archeologically protected monument is located in close proximity.
-No issues related to indigenous people or involuntary resettlement was noticed.

-Environmental and social screening carried out as part of this due diligence exercise using the screening matrix of the Environmental and Social Management Framework of NGRBA Project concludes that the project components have limited impact to environment and can be mitigated with provision adequate mitigative measures and adoption of environmental management plan.
+Environmental and social screening carried out as part of this due diligence exercise using the screening matrix of the Environmental and Social Management Framework of NGRBA Project, concludes that the project components have limited impact on the local environment and can be mitigated with provision of adequate mitigative measures and adoption of environmental management plan.
 The project hence is categorized as 'Low Impact' category.